Byzantine soldiers and warriors, Military Saints from the Agios Athanasios Church in Kastoria, fresco created between 1383 and 1384

 Heavy reliance on mercenaries.

 The financial strain imposed by the need to pay mercenaries, coupled with the destruction of military infrastructure during the sack of Constantinople, further weakened the Byzantine army.
 The loss of fortifications, supply chains, and training facilities hindered the empire’s ability to mount effective military campaigns and defend its remaining territories.
-The rebuilding of these infrastructures was a slow and arduous process, hampered by the ongoing political instability and economic hardship.
+The rebuilding of these infrastructures was a slow and arduous process, hampered by the ongoing political instability, economic hardship, and civil wars.